+This approach is used to assess the ongoing / longer term risks of WRP discharge on the receiving waterway.
 GHD have developed a risk assessment approach based upon our experience with risk assessments associated with discharges to rivers.
-Our approach is based on the Aquatic Value Identification and Risk Assessment (AVIRA) process (Riverness 2014) and is compliant with the AS/NZS ISO 31000:2009 risk assessment framework.
+The approach is based on the Aquatic Value Identification and Risk Assessment (AVIRA) process (Riverness 2014) and is compliant with the AS/NZS ISO 31000:2009 risk assessment framework.

 The method identifies the association of threats to values, and recognises that not all stressors or enhancers have an equal impact on all environmental values.
+There is less of a focus on likelihood of risk, as the discharge is considered permanent or very frequent, so the focus then turns to 'values, threats and association'.
 The approach considered: